mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 The artifact store is a core component in `MLflow Tracking <../index.html>`_ where MLflow stores (typicaly large) arifacts for each run such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
-Note that metadata like parameters, metrics, and tags are stored in `backend store <backend-stores.html>`_, the other component of the MLflow Tracking.
+Note that metadata like parameters, metrics, and tags are stored in a `backend store <backend-stores.html>`_ (e.g., PostGres, MySQL, or MSSQL Database), the other component of the MLflow Tracking.

-Configure Artifact Store
+Configuring an Artifact Store
 ========================
 MLflow by default stores artifacts in local ``./mlruns`` directory, but also supports various locations suitable for large data:
-AAmazon S3, Azure Blob Storage, Google Cloud Storage, SFTP server, and NFS.
-You can connect those remote storages via MLflow Tracking server.
+Amazon S3, Azure Blob Storage, Google Cloud Storage, SFTP server, and NFS.
+You can connect those remote storages via the MLflow Tracking server.
-See :ref:`tracking server setup <tracking-server-artifact-store>` and the specific section for your storage in :ref:`supported storages <artifacts-store-supported-storages>` for how to connect to the remote storage.
+See :ref:`tracking server setup <tracking-server-artifact-store>` and the specific section for your storage in :ref:`supported storages <artifacts-store-supported-storages>` for guidance on how to connect to your remote storage of choice.

 .. _artifacts-stores-manage-access:

-Manage Access
+Managing Artifact Store Access
 -------------
-To allow the server and clients to access the artifact location, you should configure your cloud provider credentials as normal.
+To allow the server and clients to access the artifact location, you should configure your cloud provider credentials as you would for accessing them in any other capacity.
 For example, for S3, you can set the ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` environment variables, use an IAM role, or configure a default profile in ``~/.aws/credentials``.

 .. important::
-    Access credentials and configuration for the artifact storage location are configured *once during server initialization* in the place of having users handle access credentials for artifact-based operations.
-Note that *all users who have access to the Tracking Server in this mode will have access to artifacts served through this assumed role*.
+    Access credentials and configuration for the artifact storage location are configured **once during server initialization** in the place of having users handle access credentials for artifact-based operations.
+Note that **all users who have access to the Tracking Server in this mode will have access to artifacts served through this assumed role**.

-Timeout
+Setting an access Timeout
 -------
 You can set an environment variable ``MLFLOW_ARTIFACT_UPLOAD_DOWNLOAD_TIMEOUT`` (in seconds) to configure the timeout for artifact uploads and downloads.
 Note that this is experimental feature, may be changed or removed.

-Logging Artifacts Location
+Setting a Default Artifact Location for Logging
 --------------------------
-MLflow automatically records ``artifact_uri`` property as a part of :py:class:`mlflow.entities.RunInfo`, so you can retrieve the location of the artifacts for historical runs using the :py:func:`mlflow.get_artifact_uri` API.
+MLflow automatically records the ``artifact_uri`` property as a part of :py:class:`mlflow.entities.RunInfo`, so you can retrieve the location of the artifacts for historical runs using the :py:func:`mlflow.get_artifact_uri` API.
-Also, ``artifact_location`` is a property recorded on :py:class:`mlflow.entities.Experiment` for default location to store artifacts for all runs in this experiment.
+Also, ``artifact_location`` is a property recorded on :py:class:`mlflow.entities.Experiment` for setting the default location to store artifacts for all runs in a given experiment.

 .. important::

-  If you do not specify a ``--default-artifact-root`` or an artifact URI when creating the experiment (for example, ``mlflow experiments create --artifact-location s3://<my-bucket>``), the artifact root is a path inside the file store.
+  If you do not specify a ``--default-artifact-root`` or an artifact URI when creating the experiment (for example, ``mlflow experiments create --artifact-location s3://<my-bucket>``), the artifact root will be set as a path inside the local file store (the hard drive of the computer executing your run).
 Typically this is not an appropriate location, as the client and server probably refer to different physical locations (that is, the same path on different disks).

 .. _artifacts-store-supported-storages:

-Supported storages
+Supported storage types for the Artifact Store
 ==================

 Amazon S3 and S3-compatible storage